 Complete Buying Guide for Best Termite Treatments

-Termites are little pests that are known to be evolved from cockroaches.
-There are more than 3000 known species of termites.
-Like ants termites also live in colonies.
-A colony of termite comprises of two hierarchies: infertile and fertile.
+Termites are little pests that are known to have evolved from cockroaches.
+There are more than 3,000 known species of termites.
+Like ants, termites also live in colonies.
+A colony of termites comprises two hierarchies: infertile and fertile.
 The infertile males and females are known to be the workers while fertile males are known as kings and fertile females are known as queens.
 In every colony, there is at least one queen or a maximum of two queens.

 2. Full Treatments vs Spot Treatments

 Termites are the lovers of old wood.
 If you have recently got your house constructed and there is no rotting wood even then termites can find a way in your house.
 So for this, a spot treatment will be sufficient.
 Spot treatment is restricted to a particular area only but it is cheaper and quicker than full treatments and you can easily apply it without needing anyone’s help.
 But if your house is prone to several termite infestations then a full treatment may come in handy.

 3. How to check if there are termites in the house?

 There are telltales signs of termite activity in your house:

 If you have a laminated or hardwood floor in your house then you should search for sagging and blistering.
 It would help if you had a walk around your house and then look for the areas of your floor that have a spongy or unusual spring feel.

 The timber uprights and supporting beams inside your walls are prone to termites.
 This is because termites love cellulose in the wood.
 Thus if you have lumber on the interior of your house then it is susceptible.
 If the termites have reached the walls of your house then they may also reach the ceiling of your house.
 Thus you should look for cracks in your walls and ceilings.